 Implementation of recommendations is a key determinant of our annual opinion.
 If recommendations are not implemented in a timely manner then weaknesses in control and governance frameworks will remain in place.
 Furthermore, an unwillingness or inability to implement recommendations reflects poorly on management’s commitment to the maintenance of a robust control environment.

-We have noted that there has been an improvement in the implementation of recommendations issued 2021/22, with all prior year recommendations now completed.
+We have noted that there has been an improvement in the implementation of recommendations issued 2021/22, with all but one prior year recommendations now completed.
+In the one exception, the recommendation is almost complete and we expect it to be implemented in full by our next follow up.
 There has been some progress in implementing 2022/23, although some recommendations have been given revised due dates.

 Relationship with external audit